Licensing Academy in Intellectual Property and Technology Transfer

 This two-week program has been developed for international lawyers, technology managers and scientific professionals in the public sector or small-to-medium enterprises who want to understand successful U.S. models of intellectual property management.
 Participants will learn strategies and tactics for managing intellectual property (IP) that maximize the commercial success and public benefit of their research and development investments.

 The course will cover topics* such as U.S. and international IP protection, IP management for commercialization, licensing, IP issues in negotiating an international agreement, starting IP and technology transfer offices, start-ups and spin-offs from public sector institutions.
 To reinforce classroom presentations, the program will be based on lectures, hands-on case studies and field visits to Silicon Valley, Napa or to the greater Sacramento area.

 This unique course is hosted by the UC Davis International Law Programs and Public Intellectual Property Resource for Agriculture (PIPRA).
 Lecturers include world renowned instructors from the UC Davis School of Law and other prominent law schools, outstanding legal practitioners and business experts representing major U.S. firms.
 This program designed for lawyers and non-lawyers to attend together.

-The Licensing Academy program draws law school faculty from the University of California at Davis and includes outstanding legal practitioners and business and technology transfer experts representing local, regional, national and international technology transfer-related organizations, companies and legal firms.
+This program draws law school faculty from the University of California, Davis, as well as outstanding legal practitioners and business and technology transfer experts representing local, regional, national and international technology transfer-related organizations, companies and legal firms.